 Notifications and Alerts

 We’re closely monitoring the progression of the coronavirus.
-Our number one priority is ensuring the safety of our employees, learners, and partners, while simultaneously minimizing organizational and operational impacts.
+Our number one priority is ensuring the safety of our employees, learners, and partners while minimizing organizational and operational impacts.

-At Generation USA, we’re committed to supporting our students, staff and partners during this time.
-We’ve created a Resources & Support hub for our prospective and current students, alumni, and partners.
+At Generation USA, we’re committed to supporting our students, staff, and partners during this time.
+Please visit our Resources & Support hub for our prospective and current students, alumni, and partners.

 Employees are to report remotely to work.
 Contact your supervisor to notify them of your absence and/or possible contraction.
 At this time, we are suspending all staff travel.